TheKoldK1/ModUpdates/UpdateServerMods/Unleashed Project - The Complete Addon/README.md

 - Rename the .dll file to something else
 - Open the mod.ini in said mod’s folder
 - Where it says 'DLL File' replace the name with the new name you have given your .dll file and save

+ # Credits

+__Main Developers__
+- __TheKoldK1__ - The creator & leader of this addon, founded the idea, merging SETs together, config file, a crapton of XML & SET Data editing
+- __ExeQutionn__ - My right hand man whilst making this addon, reworking all of the cameras and helping with object placement, feedback on what I should do/improvements, various particles, fixing collisions, EXP Orbs
+- __Archxe__ - Providing me with Unleashed world map music, welcome and credits photos, HQ Textures, Thumbnail background, Silver Boss Fight, assisted on GUN truck implementation in Empire City
+- __Locomotivesss__ - Unleashed UI for Skill Shop, Fixing medals, Collaborations with SU Restorations (A great mod to use with this addon), xncp editing within the stagegate, New Logo

+__Contributors__
+- __Kagenoki__ - Unleashing Unleashed Project, lending me the unlocked files
+- __Lmqsimp__ - Providing me with the stage files directly from Unleashed, photographer, has been with me from the start of this mod's journey
+- __TrueScourge200__ - Helping me find certain objects, doing some extra scene effect editing, another OG of the journey
+- __brianuuuSonic__ - Enemy Trigger mod & a patch for said mod, QTE Restoration mod and letting me beta test
+- __MentorDex__ - Implemented the enemy trigger and giving me and other people the files
+- __RFunk195__ - Making a score generations layout for this addon
+- __iulian204___ - Unleashed Style Enemies mod
+- __TuanPingas__ - Unleashed Project Original Lighting, Jungle Joyride Act 1-2 & RTX Fix mods, unleashed physics, made a more accurate version of the startup sequence

+__Special Thanks__
+- __TiManXD__ - Originally ported Jungle Joyride Act 1-2 to UP
+- __Skyth__ - HMM Codes, creator of QuickBoot+ which helped out a lot
+- __Hyperbx__ - HMM Codes
+- __N69Vid__ - Ported the JumpSelectors to Generations & HMM Codes
+- __Team Unleashed__ - The original creators of the Unleashed Project
+- __Dariosamo__ - Main leader of Team Unleashed, the Creator of SonicGLvl, which helped out a lot on visualising stage layouts
+- __SEGA/Sonic Team__ - Creators of Sonic Unleashed & Sonic Generations

+__Testers/Feedbackers__
+- __Lmqsimp__
+- __Archxe__
+- __TrueScourge200__
+- __Locomotivesss__
+- __Max_payne002__
+- __ExeQutionn__